 Kolby didn’t grow up sailing, but always had a strong affinity to the water.
 Although he had spent countless hours in and on the water, one of his first experiences sailing was on Kristine’s Laser, during which he proclaimed “We are going so FAST!
 And it’s SO quiet!”
 Kolby quickly fell in love with sailing and now hardly a week goes by without him saying ‘I want to go sailing!’

 Scuba diving goes well with sailing, and as Kolby is a Dive Master he is often looking for ways to incorporate the two.
 He often dives on the boats in our marina to change zincs and clean bottoms.
-With plans to install an air compressor in the Spring of 2012 he should have many more sailing dive adventures to come.
+After installing an air compressor in the Spring of 2012 he should have many more sailing dive adventures to come.

 Skiing also goes well with sailing, in that it is a good way to occupy the winter months until it’s time to go sailing again.
 Kolby is an avid telemark skier and spends most winter weekends with Kristine searching for powder on Whistler, or in the backcountry.